Faculty of Engineering

 • different fluid flow types and the application to turbo machinery and hydraulics: laminar and turbulent flow, boundary conditions, drag and friction and compressible flow.

-Systems and Control
+Systems and Control (20 credits)

-Team Electro-mechanical Project
+Team Electro-mechanical Project (20 credits)

-Apprentices will undertake a year-long project in a team.
+Apprentices undertake a year-long project in a team.
 Based with their employer but working collaboratively with other apprentices who are likely to be working with different employers and potentially in different engineering job roles.
 The project will involve both on and off-the-job learning, developing new and existing skills and knowledge.

-Engineering Management (Business Management)
+Engineering Management (10 credits)

-Apprentices will build upon project management experience, gained during previous modules, to develop the toolkit of skills needed by modern engineering managers to effectively lead projects and teams.
+Apprentices build upon project management experience, gained during previous modules, to develop the toolkit of skills needed by modern engineering managers to effectively lead projects and teams.

 Topics covered include: